Grays, Essex: Primary education

 Quarry Hill Primary and Pre School and Thameside Primary School were formed from the amalgamations of failing infant and junior schools.
 Since then, both schools have received favourable grades from education watchdog Ofsted.
 Belmont Castle Academy was renamed in honour of Belmont Castle, a demolished gothic mansion that was located on the school site.
 The Gateway Primary Free School is situated on the site of Gateway Academy, and is the only primary school with free school status in Grays.

+A Christian private school, The Light Christian School, opened in Grays in 2025.